Polymer/old-docs-site/app/1.0/start/toolbox/deploy.md

 <!-- toc -->

-In this step, you'll deploy your application to the web.
+This tutorial teaches you how to build your website so that it's optimized to be as fast as possible, and then deploy your app to a secure web site.

 ## Build for deployment

-Run the following Polymer CLI command to perform a number of steps to prepare your application for deployment:
+Run the following to prepare your application for deployment.

     polymer build